Mondo Minerals: History

 In July 2011, Mondo Minerals has been acquired by Advent International.
-In October 2018, Elementis, a global specialty chemicals company, has closed the acquisition of Mondo Minerals from Advent International.
+In October 2018, Elementis, a global specialty chemicals company, acquired Mondo Minerals from Advent International.
+In September 2025, after a change of ownership, Mondo Minerals regained its independence as Mondo Minerals B.V., reaffirming its strong Finnish roots and expertise in talc production.

 Operation

 Mondo Minerals owns talc mines in Sotkamo and in Vuonos in central Finland.
 The company’s headquarters is located in Amsterdam, Netherlands.
 Further part of the Mondo group are Mondo Minerals Deutschland GmbH, located in Germany and Mondo Trading (Beijing) Co., Ltd., located in China.

-Corporate Citizenship
+Corporate citizenship

 Mondo Minerals sponsors the Pesäpallo club Sotkamon Jymy, the most successful Finnish baseball team over the last two decades and home team of the company’s Sotkamo site.